loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

   with instructions using double quotes.

-The instructions that do generate code, such as $push x$, work very similary to their assembly counterparts.
+The instructions that do generate code, such as $push x$, work similary to their assembly counterparts.

 #{
   let frame(stroke) = (x, y) => (